sweirich/challenge/debruijn/debruijn3.md

 *Reference files:* [Poly](src/Poly.hs) and [Subst](src/Subst.hs)

 Now that we know how to implement substitution generically, we can use it *twice* in our implementation of System F --- once for types and once for terms.
-Let's do it first with simply-typed substitutions.
-In the next part we will add type indices to make everything strongly typed.
+Let's do it first with weakly-typed substitutions.
+In [Part IV](debruijn4.md) we will add type indices to make everything strongly typed.

+Our data type definition includes new forms of types for type variables (`VarTy`) and polymorphism (`PolyTy`).
+Polymorphic types are introduced at a type abstraction (`TyLam`), and instantiated at a type application (`TyApp`).

 ```haskell
 data Ty = IntTy | Ty :-> Ty | VarTy Idx | PolyTy Ty